marisst/Bestimate/README.md

 ```
 python -m data_collection.discover_repos
 ```
 You will be asked to provide Google API key and Google Custom Search Engine ID or Bing Web Search API key.
 Both search engines offer free trial versions of their products.
-Bing does not requre other setup than just a simple registration as opposed to Google which needs to be configured to search the whole web, which can be done by following the first two steps in this [Stack Overflow answer](https://stackoverflow.com/a/37084643).
-Bing search results are not limited, but Google allows you to access only the first 100 search results.
-Therefore you might want to collect the potential links manually, add them to [data_collection/potential_repos.txt](data_collection/potential_repos.txt) file by separating each URL with a line break and then run the following command to retrieve a list of publicly available repositories:
+Bing does not requre other setup than just a simple registration as opposed to Google which needs to be configured to search the whole web by following the first two steps in this [Stack Overflow answer](https://stackoverflow.com/a/37084643).
+Bing search results are not limited, but Google allows you to access only the first 100 search results for each query.
+Therefore you might want to collect the potential links manually, add them to [/data_collection/potential_repos.txt](data_collection/potential_repos.txt) file by separating each URL with a line break and then run the following command to test if they lead to a public JIRA repository:
 ```
 python -m data_collection.test_repos
 ```